 Who will look after my child in the Play Park?

-The Play Park is staffed by Women's Auxiliary volunteers and Early Childhood Education graduates who have been trained to educate, supervise, and play with children.
+The Play Park is staffed by Women's Auxiliary volunteers and Registered Early Childhood Educators who have been trained to educate, supervise, and play with children.

 Will my child be given anything to eat or drink in the Play Park?